Diwali 2021 Festival of Lights India

 Although, people nowadays are more concerned and avoid harmful Diwali crackers and instead of them, they use eco-friendly firecrackers that are widely available in markets.

 Buying Jewellery On Dhanteras

-People, especially women, buy gold or silver jewellery on the occasion of Dhanteras to worship Lord Kuber.
+People, especially women, buy gold or silver jewelry on the occasion of Dhanteras to worship Lord Kuber.
 People also buy cooking utensils on this day.

-Besides the fact of worshipping Lord Kuber, women are more interested in buying jewellery because of the upcoming season of marriages.
+Besides the fact of worshipping Lord Kuber, women are more interested in buying jewelry because of the upcoming season of marriages.

-To outshine among all other women, ladies buy the best jewellery for themselves.
-Because of the high demand for gold and silver jewellery, most of the jewellers put a sale on most of their products to earn more at this time.
+To outshine all other women, ladies buy the best jewelry for themselves.
+Because of the high demand for gold and silver jewelry, most of the jewelers put a sale on most of their products to earn more at this time.

 Worshipping The Domestic Cattle